mlondschien/changeforest/changeforest-py/README.md

 ```

 The simulated dataset `X` coincides with the _change in covariance_ (CIC) setup
 described in [1].
-Observations in the first and last segment are independently drawn
+Observations in the first and last segments are independently drawn
 from a standard multivariate Gaussian distribution.
 Observations in the second segment
 are i.i.d. normal with mean zero and unit variance, but with a covariance of ρ = 0.7
 between coordinates.
 This is a challenging scenario.